TanStack/router/docs/guide/router-context.md

 ## Typed Router Context

 Like everything else, the root router context is strictly typed.
 This type can be augmented via any route's `beforeLoad` option as it is merged down the route match tree.
-To constrain the type of the root router context, you must use the `new RouteContext<YourContextTypeHere>()` class to create a new `routerContext` and then use the `routerContext.createRootRoute()` method instead of the `new RootRoute()` class to create your root route.
+To constrain the type of the root router context, you must use the `new RouteContext<YourContextTypeHere>()` class to create a new `routerContext` and then use the `routerContext.rootRouteWithContext()` method instead of the `new RootRoute()` class to create your root route.
 Here's an example:

 ```tsx
 import { RootRoute } from '@tanstack/react-router'